 Pennsylvania Archives, Fourth Series, V, 962-64, quoted in Klein and Hoogenboom, A History of Pennsylvania XXX (2d ed.
-1973).

 The efforts of the proponents of public education eventually produced results.
-In 1831, the Report of the House Committee on Education addressed the shortcomings of the pauper school laws:

-[T]he unremitted attention of your committee has been directed to the labour of compiling the details of a system of common schools, in which eventually all the children of our commonwealth may at least be instructed in reading, and a knowledge of the English language, in writing, arithmetic and geography--subjecting them to such regulations as may best promote their future usefulness-securing competent and able teachers, and providing for their support
+In 1831, the Report of the House Committee on common schools, in which eventually all the children of our commonwealth may at least be instructed in reading, and a knowledge of the English language, in writing, arithmetic and geography-subjecting them to such regulations as may best promote their future usefulness-securing competent and able teachers, and providing for their support. . . .